1.Lloyds Bank Ultra Travel Credit Card

 27.9% APR variable

-This card shines for its travel-friendly features, particularly the absence of foreign transaction fees and the introductory 0% interest on purchases.
-It's designed for those who want to spend abroad without incurring additional costs, making it a solid choice for travelers.
+This card shines for its travel-friendly features, particularly the absence of foreign transaction fees and the introductory 0% interest on purchases, making it a solid choice for travelers.

 Pros:

-- 0% interest on purchases for 9 months
+- 0% interest on purchases for a limited time

 Cons: